Mitsubishi Delica: Asia

 This generation has been produced in the Philippines since 1987 as the "Mitsubishi L300 Versa Van" (discontinued in April 2012) as well as the Cab/Chassis variant where local coach builders assemble rear bodies for passenger and cargo hauling purposes.
-Variations such as the FB (family business), PET (personal and equipment transport), WT (water tight aluminum van) and DS (drop side) have been made to cater to those needs.
+Variations such as the FB (family business), PET (personnel and equipment transport), WT (water tight aluminum van) and DS (drop side) have been made to cater to those needs.
 In 2010, an extended rear body variant for the FB variant called the Exceed was added.
 In 2014, local truck body manufacturer Centro Manufacturing launched a minibus version of the L300 called the XV Mikrobus.
 It is built on the FB Exceed platform and is meant to be used as a public utility vehicle, a school bus, or an ambulance.
 It is also meant to revive the Versa Van and to be an alternative to the FB variant.
 In 2017, Mitsubishi Motors Philippines announced that the L300's diesel engine will be updated to comply with the Euro 4 standardization project of the DENR and the LTFRB.
-In April 2019, Mitsubishi Motors Philippines announced that the L300 would be fitted with the 4N14 CRDi engine.
+In April 2019, Mitsubishi Motors Philippines announced that the L300 would be fitted with the 4N14 CRDi engine complied with Euro 4 Emission standards.
 From 1987 to 2009, the design of the front fascia has changed very little (although there were minor changes to the interior).
 The L300 received a facelift in 2010 and was sold until 2017.
 Mitsubishi updated the styling of the L300 for the 2019 model year, now featuring a new horizontal chrome grille similar to the "Dynamic Shield" design language found on other Mitsubishi models like the Mitsubishi Xpander and Mitsubishi Montero Sport to distinguish it from older L300s.

 In 2020, the local production of the L300 reached 200,000 units.
 Exports began in April 2022 for Southeast Asian markets, particularly in Indonesia.